Gilles de Rais: Titles, estates and wealth

-In any case, it's not easy to accurately estimate his assets due to fragmentary or imprecise records, and in particular the yield of his estates despite their size.
-This is a matter of disagreement between historians Jacques Heers and Matei Cazacu.
-Jacques Heers minimises Gilles de Rais's wealth and social status, and denies him the qualifier of "great lord", arguing that to present him as "one of the richest lords of France is merely a figure of speech."
-On the other hand, Matei Cazacu disputes this interpretation and reaffirms Gilles de Rais's status as a great, powerful and sumptuous lord, with particular reference to a brief drawn up by the latter's heirs around 1461–1462.
-This legal document attributed to Gilles de Rais an annual income of 50,000 livres tournois, of which around 30,000 came from his estates (Note: According to the heirs' brief, these revenues, estimated at approximately 30,000 livres tournois in annuities, break down as follows: 10 to 12,000 livres from the estate of Guy de Laval-Rais, 13 to 14,000 livres inherited from Jean de Craon, and 6 to 7,000 livres contributed by the marriage to Catherine de Thouars.
+Estimating his wealth remains difficult because the surviving records are fragmentary and imprecise, particularly regarding the revenues generated by his estates.
+This uncertainty has led to differing interpretations among historians.
+Jacques Heers argues that Gilles de Rais's wealth and social standing have been overstated, rejecting the description of him as a "great lord" and dismissing claims that he was "one of the richest lords of France" as rhetorical exaggeration.
+By contrast, Matei Cazacu maintains that he belonged to the highest ranks of the French nobility.
+Drawing on a memorandum prepared by Gilles de Rais's heirs in 1461–1462, Cazacu estimates his annual income at about 50,000 livres tournois, including roughly 30,000 from his estates (Note: According to the heirs' memorandum, Gilles de Rais's annual revenues amounted to approximately 30,000 livres tournois: 10,000 to 12,000 livres from the estate of Guy de Laval-Rais, 13,000 to 14,000 livres inherited from Jean de Craon, and 6,000 to 7,000 livres from his marriage to Catherine de Thouars.